 Professional services firms have, at times, had rocky relationships with their marketing functions.
 Too often, this has led to unrealistic expectations, disappointment and the marginalization of the marketing function.

 This is a tragedy.
 An effective marketing team can have a profound impact on a modern professional services firm.
 When well staffed and well functioning, a marketing department can drive growth, profitability and a premium valuation.
-In short, the role of your marketing department in your firm’s success cannot be understated.
+In short, the role of your marketing department in your firm’s success cannot be overstated.

 What’s the best way to build such a valuable function?
 We believe it’s built upon a clear understanding of what to expect from your marketing department and what resources and support it will require.
 But first, we need distinguish marketing from the sales function.

 Marketing vs. Sales in Professional Services

 One of the first steps is to be clear about the language we use to describe a marketing department and how it differs from a sales function.
 The reason that this distinction is so tricky is that many firms do not use traditional language to talk about these concepts.
 Sometimes the term business development is used to refer to the sales function.
 In other firms, business development refers to both the marketing and sales function.
 In this article, we are going to use the traditional definitions.

 Marketing is the process of understanding your marketplace and competitors, defining your firm’s market positioning, pricing and services, promoting the firm to your target audience and explaining how they might benefit by working with you.
 Put another way, marketing is about offering the right services with the right benefits to the right prospects.